to the home of the Star Trek: Voyager fanfiction series Fifth

 cliffhanger, but the episode does a fine job of making sure you don't

-need to read it.
+need to read that.
 The cliffhanger itself is at the beginning in a

 different perspective so you don't miss that, and the characters